Halo Electronics, Inc. v. Pulse Electronics, Inc.: Subsequent proceedings

 Following the Supreme Court's ruling, the case was remanded to the Federal Circuit for further proceedings.
 On August 5, 2016, the Federal Circuit subsequently vacated the district court's prior order overturning the willfulness verdict and remanded the case to the district court for reconsideration of that decision.
 On September 6, 2017, the district court again denied Halo's request for enhanced damages, determining that there was insufficient evidence to prove that Pulse had acted in an egregious manner or like a "pirate."

+In the same term, the Supreme Court accepted the case WesternGeco LLC v.
+ION Geophysical Corp. and sent it back down for reconsideration in light of Halo Electronics.

 Reactions to the Supreme Court's decision

 Reaction to the Supreme Court's decision was mixed with some commentators praising the Court's decision to eliminate the Federal Circuit's restrictive Seagate test, while others expressed concern at the lack of clarity about when willfulness findings would be warranted going forward.
 Writing for IPWatchdog on the decision's fifth anniversary, Michael Cicero noted that subsequent decisions applying the Supreme Court's opinion had "lacked consistency" and that the Court's decision had only generated new questions surrounding when willfulness claims were warranted.
 Finally, at SCOTUSBlog, Ronald Mann interpreted the Court's decision as emblematic of the Supreme Court's repeated frustration with the Federal Circuit and its overeagerness to construct tests that were not reflected in controlling statutory language.